 Manziel finished that game with 345 total yards.
 He capped his Heisman season with 3,706 passing yards, 26 passing touchdowns and nine interceptions.
 He rushed for another 1,410 yards and 21 touchdowns, becoming the first freshman in NCAA history to pass for 3,000 yards and rush for 1,000 yards.

-Alabama went on to win the BCS National Championship against Notre Dame.
-But never forget that ‘Bama fans received tickets to the Johnny Manziel Show, and this was the play that put him on the map and in Heisman Trophy conversations.
+Alabama went on to win the BCS National Championship against Notre Dame, but never forget that 'Bama fans received tickets to the Johnny Manziel Show, and this was the play that put him on the map in Heisman Trophy conversations.

 This post was originally published on June 10, 2020, but has been brought back for the Alabama-Texas A&M game in 2021.

 MORE: TAMU Quarterback Johnny Manziel's Houdini Scramble Versus 'Bama Can't Be Topped

 Get the biggest and best sports news sent directly to your inbox.